coppolaemilio/eros/readme.md

 Eros is a [löve](https://www.love2d.org/) framework to make game development easy.

 ## How to use
-Add this to the first line of your main.lua file:
+Copy the eros directory to the root of your project and then add this to the first line of your main.lua file:
 ```lua
 require 'eros'
 ```
-This will add everything you need to start using the power of Eros.
+This will add everything you need to start working with Eros.

 ## Game elements
-All the naming convetions is straight out of GM:S. I didn't wanted to create a new standard since many people (like me) already memorized all the names and workflow.
+All the naming conventions is straight out of GM:S. I didn't wanted to create a new standard since many people (like me) already memorized all the names and workflow.
-A GML to lua translation will be made at some point for easy porting of pre-existing projects.
+A GML to Lua translation tool can be made at some point for easy porting of pre-existing projects.

 ### Sprites
 You can include sprites in your game by using the "create_sprite" function.